safi-io/SteganographyMessageHider/README.md

 > 🎓 *4th Semester Information Security Project – Image Steganography Tool*

 **Steganography Message Hider** is a web-based steganography tool that allows you to hide and extract secret messages within images.
-With a clean and responsive user interface powered by HTML, CSS, and JavaScript, and a secure backend built in Python, Steganrory makes message concealment simple, private, and elegant.
+With a clean and responsive user interface powered by HTML, CSS, and JavaScript, and a secure backend built in Python, Steganography makes message concealment simple, private, and elegant.

 ---